Kathryn Is Living Her Best Life While Thomas is....

 “After 30 years I finally understand the lyrics from that wonderful Chicago tune: ‘If she would have been faithful, if she could have been true, then I would have been cheated, I would have never known real love.'”

-Ravenel added that his season 5 girlfriend was now seeing at least three other men, and then he turned his anger to Kathryn Dennis and the controversy over the blood tests that he routinely ordered which left her arms bruised from repeated blood drawing.
-He is now indicated on Twitter that he believes Dennis might have faked the bruises with makeup.
+Ravenel added that Jacobs was now seeing at least three other men, and then he turned his anger to Kathryn Dennis and the controversy over the blood tests that he routinely ordered, which left her arms bruised from repeated blood drawing.
+He indicated on Twitter that he believes Dennis might have faked the bruises with makeup.

-“I’m not supposed to say this but…think makeup.”
+“I’m not supposed to say this but…think makeup,” he said.